 Hearing the Cries for Justice in Eugene 2019

-SPONSORS AND ORGANIZERS: Ecumenical Ministries of Oregon; Episcopal Diocese of Oregon; Episcopal Bishop of Oregon Foundation; First United Methodist Church of Eugene
+SPONSORS AND ORGANIZERS: Ecumenical Ministries of Oregon; Episcopal Diocese of Oregon; Episcopal Bishop of Oregon Foundation; First United Methodist Church of Eugene.

-Hearing the Cries for Justice 2018
+Hearing the Cries for Justice in Portland 2018

 On January 30, 2018, EMO was honored to host the inaugural convocation dedicated to engaging Oregon's faith communities for criminal justice reform and service.
-Held at Trinity Episcopal Cathedral in Portland, and sponsored by the Episcopal Bishop of Oregon Foundation, Episcopal Diocese of Oregon, and Episcopal Diocese of Eastern Oregon, this convocation brought together diverse voices from across the state (and beyond) to start crafting a vision of how religious communities can help move Oregon to be a more just home for all.
+Held at Trinity Episcopal Cathedral in Portland, and cosponsored by the Episcopal Bishop of Oregon Foundation, Episcopal Diocese of Oregon, and Episcopal Diocese of Eastern Oregon, this convocation brought together diverse voices from across the state (and beyond) to start crafting a vision of how religious communities can help move Oregon to be a more just home for all.
 Called Hearing the Cries for Justice, this convocation is the first in what we hope will be an annual event.